 - Richard Foncke Gallery, Ghent

 - S.M.A.K., Ghent

 - WIELS Contemporary Art Centre, Brussels

-About my work for De Witte Raaf
+About the graphic design and typography for De Witte Raaf

 Author: Florian Hardwig